peterkaminski/peterkaminski-wiki/GPT Jams.md

 **GPT Jams** are hosted by [Anne Murphy](https://www.linkedin.com/in/anne-murphy-philanthropy/) and [Don Wackerly](https://www.linkedin.com/in/don-wackerly-mba-18670012/) of [Empowered Fundraising](https://empoweredfundraiser.com/) Consulting and Coaching.

-Pete is presenting on Obsidian, March 23, 2024.
+Pete is presenting on Obsidian, March 23, 2024 as part of a Tech Showcase with other presenters.

 ## Peter Kaminski